Ranjan234/SQL-Beginner-to-Advanced/README.md

 # SQL Practice Series: Beginner to Advanced (MySQL)

-SQL practice series, designed to guide you from beginner to advanced SQL concepts using the MySQL RDBMS (Relational Database Management System).
+SQL practice series, designed to guide you from beginner to advanced SQL concepts using the MySQL, PostgreSQL RDBMS (Relational Database Management System).

 ## About This Series